RaspberryPints/RaspberryPints/README.md

 	- Firefox has difficulty rendering our SRM image masks correctly.
 		Due to a deficiency in the way Firefox handles z-values with images and is a known issue within the MDN.
+        - There are still some problems with the installer related to database access and configuration that I haven't looked at yet.

+	- Tap management is really wonky.
+The form does not autopopulate the values for the beer slected from the drop down.
+You have to manually re-enter them for it to work.
+The form will submit and put your keg into 'serving' state but not show on your tap list.

+    	- I haven't tested anything related to the flow meters, so I'm not sure if any of that still works.
+Would appreciate a tester here in the meantime as I do not have flow meters installed in my setup (yet).

 __Version History:__